beyondthefarewell/beyondthefarewell.github.io/index.md

 **Make backups !**

-> [!NOTE]
-> The digital asset value may or may not be potentially significant:
+> ✳️ The digital asset value may or may not be potentially significant:
 > For example, using the [Bitcoin long term power law](https://charts.bitbo.io/long-term-power-law/) as a guide, the approximate minimum price for a whole Bitcoin in Nov.
 2022, was US$15,500 (~£14,000).
 In 2028 that minimum is expected to be US$100,000 and sometime between 2028 and 2037 reach US$1,000,000, a significant increase.

 ### Pets 🐕 🐈 🐦 🐝 🦕 🐍 🐇 🦖